 The Elevator Shop is a one-of-a-kind operation in the University of Texas System providing a complete range of elevator maintenance, repair, calibration, and inspection services with in-house resources.
 The three elevator mechanics are responsible for ensuring the safe and reliable operation of over 65 vertical conveyance systems (including stage and wheelchair lifts) on the campus.

-If you need to report a problem with an elevator, call 747-7187,please provide a brief description of the problem and the unit (location, etc).
 Should you become stuck in an elevator, do not panic!
 Remain calm and use the in-car emergency phone to call for help.
-A technician will be dispatched as quickly as possble to correct the problem and get you back on your way.
+A technician will be dispatched as quickly as possible to correct the problem and get you back on your way.

 Elevator certificates are available for review in the elevator cab or the lobby and in the elevator shop. here are numerous elevators and lifts which move everyone on campus safely to and from their classrooms and offices on campus.
 There are stage lifts, which move entire orchestras or performances to different levels in the fox fine arts building